A posteriori analysis for dynamic model adaptation in convection dominated problems: Some structural properties of isothermal Navier-Stokes and Navier-Stokes-Fourier equations

+As pointed out before we are mainly interested in model adaptation between isothermal Navier-Stokes (INS) and isothermal Euler and between Navier-Stokes-Fourier (NSF) and Euler.
+Still, we will derive the a posteriori error estimates on an abstract level.
+These abstract arguments rely, in particular, on some structural properties which are satisfied by the systems mentioned above.
+In addition to existence of a convex entropy pair we need certain compatibility properties between the relative entropy and diffusive fluxes $\vec g$ as well as the parabolic part of the residual $\cR_P$.
+The purpose of this section is to state those properties explicitly and to verify that they are satisfied for INS and NSF.

-\begin{remark}[Guiding examples] Note that in this Remark and in Remarks \ref{rem:vhins} and \ref{rem:vhnsf} the notation differs from that in the rest of the paper so that the physical quantities under consideration are denoted as is standard in the fluid mechanics literature.
-The hypotheses we will make are such that they are satisfied for, at least, two specific cases of great practical relevance.
-The first case is the isothermal Navier-Stokes system (INS), where we replace the Navier-Stokes stress by $\nabla \bv$ for simplicity, which reads:
+Let us begin by introducing the INS and NSF systems.
+Note that in this Section the notation differs from that in the rest of the paper so that the physical quantities under consideration are denoted as is standard in the fluid mechanics literature.
+The isothermal Navier-Stokes system (INS), where we replace the Navier-Stokes stress by $\nabla \bv$ for simplicity, reads:

+where $\rho$ denotes density, $\bv$ denotes velocity and $p=p(\rho)$ is the pressure, given by a constitutive relation as a monotone function of density, and $\mu\geq0$ is the viscosity parameter.